Report a damp or mould issue

 • using a mould removing cleaning spray available in most supermarkets on more stubborn spots

-If your home is hard to heat or your energy bills are too high, you may be able to get extra help.
+Evenly heating your home can prevent cold spots and mould growth.
+If your home is hard to heat or your energy bills are too high, you might be able to get extra support.

 Visit our money and energy support page to see what’s available.